joecockman/Football-Analytics-Project/README.md

 ```
 In this first part of the code I import the faker library and then set up the distribution parameters for the stats from the stats table.
 This was something I initially had some trouble with.

-When I first tried to set this up, I did not include a normal (Gaussian) distribution model.
+When I first tried to set this up I did not include a normal (Gaussian) distribution model.
 Instead I said that the maximum amount of goals, assists and cards a player could get across the season was 100 of each.
 I wanted the league to be exciting and high scoring, so I also set up that the maximum amount of home and away goals in any one game could be 10.

-Without the Gaussian distribution model, I had it set to be completely random, but when I imported this data and queried it I found that a large majority of players had maxxed out all of their stats with 100 goals, assists and cards, and no one had less than 50.
-The large amount of games and the cap on player stats meant many players were maxxing out and subsequent goals, assists etc were just being divided out amongst the remaining players.
+Without the Gaussian distribution model I had it set to be completely random, but when I imported this data and queried it I found that a large majority of players had maxxed out all of their stats with 100 goals, assists and cards, and no one had less than 50.
+The large amount of games and the cap on player stats meant many players were maxxing out, and subsequent goals, assists etc were just being divided out amongst the remaining players.

 Once I found out you could include a distribution model, the results became much more realistic.
 I set the mean number for each of the stats and below it I set the stddev value.